owensgroup/UnifiedShaderSpecialization/README.md

    * `-DMSVC_DIA_SDK_DIR=C:/Program Files (x86)/Microsoft Visual Studio/2019/Community/DIA SDK`
     * (Modify path appropriately for your install of Visual Studio 2019)

-  **Note 2:** We recommend building the `Release` and `RelWithDebInfo` builds of LLVM and Clang, which are use with thusc's `Release` and `Debug` builds, respectively.
+  **Note 2:** We recommend building the `Release` and `RelWithDebInfo` builds of LLVM and Clang, which are used with thusc's `Release` and `Debug` builds, respectively.
 However, you can change this by modifying `$THSUC/source/thusc/LLVMSpecificProperties-Release.props` and `$THUSC/source/thusc/LLVMSpecificProperties-Debug.props` to build against different LLVM build types.

 Building